Convicts in Australia: Reasons for transportation

-Each parish had a watchman, but British cities did not have police forces in the modern sense.
+All parishes had watchmen and constables, but British cities did not have police forces in the modern sense.
 Jeremy Bentham strongly promoted the idea of a circular prison, but the penitentiary was seen by many government officials as a peculiar American concept.
 Virtually all malefactors were caught by informers or denounced to the local court by their victims.
 Pursuant to the so-called "Bloody Code", by the 1770s some 222 crimes in Britain carried the death penalty.
 Almost all of these were crimes against property, including such offences as the stealing of goods worth over 5 shillings, the cutting down of a tree, the theft of an animal, even the theft of a rabbit from a warren.

 Because the Industrial Revolution economically displaced much of the working class, there was an increase in petty crime.
 The government was under pressure to find an alternative to confinement in overcrowded gaols.
 The situation was so dire that hulks left over from the Seven Years' War were used as makeshift floating prisons.
 Four out of five prisoners were in jail for theft.

 In the 1800s the Bloody Code was gradually rescinded because judges and juries considered its punishments too harsh.
 Since lawmakers still wanted punishments to deter potential criminals, they increasingly used transportation as a more humane sentence to execution.
 Transportation had been employed as a punishment for both major and petty crimes since the 17th century.

 About 60,000 convicts were transported to the British colonies in North America in the seventeenth and eighteenth centuries, under the terms of the Transportation Act 1717.
 Transportation to the Americas ceased following Britain's defeat in the American Revolutionary War.
-(The number of convicts transported to North America is not verified, although it has been estimated to be 50,000 by John Dunmore Lang and 120,000 by Thomas Keneally.)
+The number of convicts transported to North America is not verified, although it has been estimated to be 50,000 by John Dunmore Lang and 120,000 by Thomas Keneally.
 The British American colony of Maryland received a larger felon quota than any other province.